 ConvertKit is specifically made for creators, like artists, bloggers, or online teachers.
 Everything is very easy to use, clean, and simple—they actually have done research to show that flashy emails with tons of images are read less than simple text emails.

-Images are of course still available, but less emphasized than with Mailchimp.
-ConvertKit focuses on capturing new emails through landing pages, and engaging your audience through automated email sequences tailored to their individual interests, and ultimately, sharing or selling digital content, like online courses.
+Images are of course still available in ConvertKit, but less emphasized than with Mailchimp.
+It focuses on capturing new emails through landing pages, and engaging your audience through automated email sequences tailored to their individual interests, and ultimately, sharing or selling digital content, like online courses.

 Mailchimp is focused more on the aesthetic of emails and overall web presence, with tons of templates and pre-chosen color palettes.
 They have an integration with Canva, which is another design-focused online software to make images and ads.

 In addition, you can build a whole website, make social media posts, or even send actual postcards to your subscribers.
-Mailchimp is more of a one-stop shop for a variety of email and website needs.
+Mailchimp is more of a one-stop shop for a variety of email and website needs that can be used on your digital marketing campaigns.

 Similar features of both ConvertKit and Mailchimp

-Let’s go over some of the basic features that you’ll get with most email marketing services.
+Let’s go over some of the basic features of ConvertKit and Mailchimp that you’ll get with most email marketing services.
 We’ll explain each feature and its purpose here, but then go into detail on the differences between ConvertKit vs Mailchimp in their own sections, further down.

 Why you need email marketing software and what you can do with it: